janvanmansum/dd-ingest-flow/docs/index.md

 data that must be in the new version.
 This means:

 * The metadata specified completely overwrites the metadata in the latest version.
 So, even if the client needs to change only one word, it must send all the existing metadata with only that particular word changed.
-Any metadata left out will be deleted.
+Any metadata left out will be deleted in the new version.
 * The files will replace the files in the latest version.
 So the files that are in the deposit are the ones that will be in the new version.
 If a file is to be deleted from the new version, it should simply be left out in the deposit.
 If a file is to remain unchanged in the new version, an exact copy of the current file must be sent.